ZinkDigital/fly-docker/README.md

 ## Mac OS

-If you are running on MacOS to connect your fly client to to server use the ip address given by running.
+If you are running on MacOS to connect your fly client to the server image use the ip address given by running.

 ```
 > docker-machine ls